-Captains and Sergeants conduct random reviews of BWC data to ensure accuracy of meta data and compliance with policy.
+Supervisors conduct random reviews of BWC data to ensure BWC data is properly categorized and that BWCs are being utilized in compliance with policy.
+Nonpublic BWC data is only available to persons whose work assignment reasonably requires access to the data.
 User access to BWC data is managed by the assignment of roles and permissions in Visual Labs.
 Permissions are based on staff work assignments.
 Access to Visual Labs is password protected and requires dual authentication.

-The agency's BWC policy governs access to and sharing of data.
-Owatonna Police Department personnel may only access and share BWC data for legitimate law enforcement or data administration purposes.
-Access to BWC data within Visual Labs requires users to enter a justification for the access.
-Access is captured in the audit log.
+The agency's BWC policy governs access to BWC data.
+Agency personnel may access BWC data for legitimate law enforcement or data administration purposes only.
+Access to BWC data within Visual Labs requires users to enter a justification for the access, and access is captured in the audit log.
+The BWC policy states that unauthorized access to or disclosure of BWC data may constitute misconduct and subject individuals to disciplinary action and criminal penalties pursuant to Minn.
+Stat. § 13.09.

 When BWC data is deleted from Visual Labs, its contents cannot be determined.
 The Owatonna Police Department has had no security breaches.
-A BCA CJIS security audit was conducted in June of 2020.
+A BCA CJIS security audit was conducted in June of 2023.